Dorothy Vredenburgh Bush: Political activism

 In 1941, she was elected national committeewoman for the Alabama Young Democrats.
 Later that same year she was elected assistant secretary for that organization.
 In 1943, she was elected to the vice-presidency of the Young Democratic Clubs of America.
 She was the first woman to hold that position, at age 27.

-In 1944, she was named secretary to the Democratic National Committee and, in that capacity, called roll at twelve successive Democratic National Conventions, until 1988.
+In 1944, she was named secretary to the Democratic National Committee and, in that capacity, called roll at twelve successive Democratic National Conventions, from 1944 to 1988.
 She was the first woman and youngest person to hold that position.
 She was well known for her exaggerated Southern pronunciation of "Alabama" the first state in the roll call, except for roll calls at the 1972 Democratic National Convention.

 Personal life

 McElroy married her first husband, Peter Vredenburgh, on December 27, 1940; they had met when he came to Birmingham to attend the funeral of Speaker Will Bankhead.
 Peter Vredenburgh died in 1956.
 In 1962, Dorothy remarried to John W. Bush, who was at the time a member of the Interstate Commerce Commission.

 She died of lung cancer on December 21, 1991, in Naples, Florida.